capmeth/acid/docsite/docs/reference/js-api.md

 In the above, `acidReactExt` and `acidVueExt` are functions that accept the current config object, which will have defaults and config file settings (and also any previously applied extension settings) already loaded.
 The config object itself is a self-managing proxy, so the extension does not need to return anything.

+A second parameter can also be passed, ostensibly as configuration for the extension itself.

 Alternatively, a module specifier can be used directly as long as the *default* export is the expected function.

 So, the above example could also be written as